In a world of ever-flowing (and over-flowing) data, dashboard design has become more critical than ever.

 And what about functionality?
 Dashboard design is as much a student of functionality as it is a demonstration of use and experience.
 In fact, seamless functionality is at the heart of this use and experience.

-In order to be classified as a “great” (i.e. effective and beautiful) dashboard, functionality should include:
+In order to be classified as a “great” (i.e. effective and beautiful) dashboard, the functionality should include:

 - The most essential information right away